What is the process to obtain a divorce in Jamaica?

 How painful is divorce?

 Divorce is a stressful, drastically altering life experience.
-It’s crucial to take care of yourself while you’re going through this difficult emotional time or going through a significant shift in your life.
+It’s crucial for clients to take care of themselves while going through this difficult emotional time or going through a significant shift in your life.
 You may become psychologically and physically vulnerable as a result of the stress and disruption caused by the breakup.

 Can separation save a marriage?

-If done properly and with clear agreements from the beginning, a separation can strengthen a marriage.
+If done properly and with clear agreements from the beginning, a separation can strengthen the relationship.
 Getting outside assistance and keeping frequent communication are key components of a successful separation that improves a partnership.

 Scroll to Top